-- What education, training and tools currently exist on this topic?

-- For each existing resource:

-- o Who developed it?

-- o What are the learning outcomes?

-- o What is the target audience?
+- What is the target audience?

-- o What is the target country or region?
+- What is the target country or region?

-- o Who can access it?
+- Who can access it?
 (General public, enrolled students, paying participants, etc.)

-- o When was it developed and used?
+- When was it developed and used?

-- o What have been the results/impact?
+- What have been the results/impact?

 - Does the training fill a unique niche or are there already adequate existing resources available?